|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Surprisingly, Russian dressing is not Russian; it's American.
 The dressing was first created in the early 1900s in Nashua, New Hampshire, by James E. Coburn.

 A small amount of prepared horseradish flavors this easy Russian dressing.
 If you don't have chili sauce, feel free to substitute tomato ketchup or cocktail sauce.
 This version uses mayonnaise, unlike some bottled red versions which are similar to French dressing.
 For a vegan version, use vegan mayonnaise.

-In a bowl combine the mayonnaise, chili sauce, grated onion, pimiento, horseradish, Worcestershire sauce, and paprika.
+In a bowl combine the mayonnaise, chili sauce, chopped chives, pimiento, horseradish, Worcestershire sauce, and paprika.